 - Focus mode allows you to concentrate on current tab by hiding all other tabs.

-- Browser actions quickly do several things, even if you don’t remember the keyboard shortcut.
+- Browser actions quickly does several things, even if you don’t remember the keyboard shortcut.
 For example, using !se in the address bar will suggest !settings browser action for opening the settings menu.

 - Dark mode